Norbit: Plot

 When Kate learns about Deion's plans, she confronts Norbit, who is being imprisoned in his basement by Rasputia, the mastermind of the duplicitous strip club plan.
 Norbit reluctantly insults Kate to protect her from Rasputia.
 Heartbroken, Kate leaves and a guilt-ridden Norbit decides to permanently leave town.
 However, he finds a letter from the private investigator he hired, and discovers Deion has gained $300,000 in divorce settlements from four marriages in the last six years.

 The Latimores reveal their plan to Norbit and lock him in the basement again.
 Norbit escapes by bike, crashes the wedding, officially denounces Rasputia, and informs Kate of Deion's schemes and his own weak-willed treachery.
 Norbit's evidence is ruined when he falls into a pond, making Rasputia gloat.
 However, Norbit had contacted three of Deion's ex-wives and their children, all of whom appear, foiling the Latimores' plan and exposing Deion, who now flees.

-Angered, the Latimore brothers attack Norbit, but the townspeople protect him, having been inspired by his bravery.
-Rasputia fights her way through the crowd and prepares to kill Norbit, but Mr. Wong harpoons her in the rear, making her flee out of town, followed by her brothers.
+Angered that their plan is permanently ruined, the Latimore brothers attack Norbit, but the townspeople protect him, having been inspired by his bravery.
+Rasputia fights her way through the crowd and prepares to kill Norbit, but Mr. Wong harpoons her in the rear, making her flee out of town, followed by her three brothers, who finally accept defeat.
 Norbit and Kate reconcile, purchase the orphanage, and marry under the same tree where they played as children years ago.

 Rasputia and the Latimores are never seen or heard from again.
 They are rumored to have opened their strip club "El Nipplopolis" in Mexico, where Rasputia becomes their most popular stripper.